-ECIDS also utilizes the eScholar CDW for Early Childhood, which allows data to flow from the early childhood agencies to the highly scalable eScholar CDW in an automated and secure manner.
-After initial mapping meetings, the eScholar team recognized there was a need for a new data model.
-Distinct differences in the way data was defined by participating agencies, including calendar year definitions uncovered a clear need for the development of a data model.
-While the eScholar CDW for PK-12 supported many early childhood data categories, a new model was required to support the integration of data from several distinct agencies.
+ECIDS also utilizes the eScholar Complete Data Warehouse (eScholar CDW) for Early Childhood, which allows data to flow from the early childhood agencies into the highly scalable eScholar CDW in an automated and secure manner.
+After passing the data quality validation, the data can be loaded into the eScholar CDW.